worldmateproject/scoping-review-child-robot/README.md

 This refined dataset provides a focused selection of studies that align with our research objectives in child-robot interaction for educational and developmental purposes involving typically developing children.

+### Final Paper Set After Full-Text Screening

+Following the initial filtering and metadata screening process, a full-text review was conducted to assess the eligibility of each study based on our inclusion and exclusion criteria.
+This review process ensured that only high-quality, relevant research focused on **child-robot interaction in educational contexts with typically developing children** was retained.

+As a result, a final set of **211 papers** was selected for inclusion in the systematic review.

+These studies:
+- Align with the core focus on **empirical research** involving **typically developing children**.
+- Address language acquisition, communication development, and interactive learning through robotic systems.
+- Exclude conceptual-only articles, duplicates, and studies involving **neurodivergent populations** or unrelated domains.

+This final dataset represents the most relevant, peer-reviewed evidence base supporting our research questions and analysis framework.